gnobitab/InstaFlow/README.md

   <img src='github_misc/method_new.jpg' width='550'>
 </p>

+Our pipeline consists of three steps:

+1. Generate (noise, image) pairs from pre-trained Stable Diffusion
+2. Apply ```text-conditioned reflow``` to yield 2-Rectified Flow, which is a straightened generative probaiblity flow.
+3. Distill from 2-Rectified Flow to get **One-Step InstaFlow**.
+Note that distillation and reflow are ```orthogonal techniques```.

-As captured in the video and the image, we apply ```text-conditioned reflow``` on Stable Diffusion to yield straight probability flows, since straight flows have the following advantages:
+As captured in the video and the image, straight flows have the following advantages:

 * Straight flows require fewer steps to simulate.
 * Straight flows give better coupling between the noise distribution and the image distribution, thus allow successful distillation.

-Note that distillation and reflow are ```orthogonal techniques```.
-By distilling from the reflowed striaght flows, we get **One-Step InstaFlow**.

 ## Gallery